Finland to seek NATO entry in 'new era' amid Russia's war

 The Kurdistan Workers’ Party, or PKK, has waged an insurgency against Turkey since 1984 and the conflict has killed tens of thousands of people.
 Turkey has also been infuriated by U.S. support for PKK-linked Syrian Kurdish militants to fight the Islamic State group.

-“Each and every European country has a fundamental right to choose their own security arrangement,” Kofod told reporters.
+“Turkey has made it clear that their intention is not to block membership,” he said.

-“We see now a world where the enemy of democracy number one is Putin and the thinking that he represents,” he said, adding that NATO would also stand with other countries, such as Georgia, which he said were being “instrumentalized” by Russia.
+Nonetheless, Turkey’s raising of its grievances has led to concerns in Washington and Brussels that other NATO members might also use the admission process as a way to wring concessions from allies, possibly complicating and delaying accession.

-U.S. Secretary of State Antony Blinken voiced confidence that NATO members would support the bid.
+U.S. Secretary of State Antony Blinken, who spoke with Çavuşoğlu and will see him again on the margins of a special U.N.
+Security Council meeting later this week in New York, declined to comment on those concerns.
+But he voiced confidence that all NATO members would support the bids.

 “I heard almost across the board, very strong support for Finland and Sweden joining the alliance, if that’s what they choose to do, and I’m very confident that we will reach consensus,” he said after the meeting in Berlin.